-Remember: Each Medicare Advantage plan and Medicare prescription drug plan covers a certain set of prescription drugs.
+Remember: Each Medicare Advantage plan and stand-alone Part D plan covers a certain set of prescription drugs.
 Be sure to check each plan's drug list (also known as a formulary) to see if the prescription drugs you take will be covered.
-If you already have prescription drug coverage, make sure your prescriptions will be covered next year, too.
+If you already have prescription drug coverage, make sure your prescriptions will be covered by the plan each year, as a plan's formulary can change from year to year, and the drugs they do or don't cover can change, too.

 Will I still be able to see my current provider(s)?

 If staying with your current provider or doctor is important to you, check to see if a plan has a provider network.
 If it does, you'll want to know if your doctor is in that plan's network.
-Some plans will require you to stay in-network, other plans allow you to use providers outside the network, and still other plans don't have a network at all.
+Some plans will require you to stay in-network, other plans allow you to use providers outside the network (sometimes at an additional cost), and still other plans don't have a network at all.
 And Medicare Supplement plans let you see any provider or specialist without network restrictions, as long as they accept Medicare patients.

 When thinking about plans, find out:

 Will I have to choose providers from a network?

 Will my providers accept the plan's terms?
 If not, are there providers near me who will?